HypnoOcio/github_analysis/README.md

 This work aims to analyse information about repositories in order to determine the quality of the repository and its lifespan.

-<h1>XXX</h1>
 # Structure of project
-1. src  - directory containing all source codes used during implementaation
+1. src  - directory containing all source codes used during implementation
     - big_query			- the directory with queries from BigQuery
     - data				- the directory with information about repositories
 	- model_weights 	- the directory with pretrained weights
 	- models 			- the directory with model architectures
 	- training_utils 	- the directory with scripts needed for training
 	- utils_notebooks 	- extract data from GithubAPI
 	- training_models.ipynb 	- training and validating
 	- dataset_preprocess.ipynb	- steps to preprocess dataset
 	- notebooks_from_github.ipynb 	- access to GithubAPI